Skip to content

 class DBConnection extends PostgreSqlConnection<'DBConnection'> {

-protected transformValueFromDB(value: unknown, type: string) {
+protected override transformValueFromDB(value: unknown, type: string) {

 if (type === 'RgbColor' && value) {